-A certain kid- and adult-pleaser, this easy, no-bake vegan Peanut Butter Oreo Pie comes together in the food processor with six ingredients and it takes less than 15 minutes of hands-on time.
+A certain kid- and adult-pleaser, this easy, no-bake vegan peanut butter Oreo pie comes together in the food processor with six ingredients and less than 15 minutes hands-on time.

 And did I say everyone is certain to love it?

-I love putting together over-the-top-decadent desserts like these because, for one, I don't do them often, for another, they are fun, but mainly because they remind you -- during a few transformational bites -- what being a child was like.
+I loved putting together over-the-top-decadent desserts like these occasionally for my son, Jay.
+Making them is fun, but more importantly they remind you -- during a few transformational bites -- what being a child was like.
 (If you like that idea, also try this vegan chocolate pie and vegan white chocolate pie.)

-Part of the reason I love it so is, of course, the ease of making it.
-All you do is put the Oreos in a food processor with some vegan butter or coconut oil.
+Making the pie couldn't be easier.
+This is a no-bake pie and all you do is put the Oreos in a food processor with some vegan butter or coconut oil.
 Process it, then press it into a pie plate to make the crust.
 Next, you whip the peanut butter with the cream cheese, vanilla and maple syrup, and pour it all into that sinful crust.
 Crumble a few more Oreos on top, freeze, and dessert is served.

 Vegan Peanut Butter Oreo Pie